IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 **Process Flow:**

-1. (Optional) The Authorization Client fetches the metadata document from the Authorization Server to detect the relevant authorization endpoints and supported grant types.
+1. (Optional) The Authorization Client fetches the metadata document from the Authorization Server to detect the relevant authorization endpoints, and supported grant types.

-1. (Optional) The Resource Server fetches the metadata document from the Authorization Server to detect the supported token format, relevant introspection endpoints and signature verification key material.
+1. (Optional) The Resource Server fetches the metadata document from the Authorization Server to detect the supported token format, relevant introspection endpoints, and signature verification key material.

 1. The Authorization Client authenticates to the Authorization Server and (optionally) provides claims related to the intended request to access protected resources of a Resource Server.